Menu

 For example, when I am feeling well, I will cook a large bean chilli for dinner, putting a few portions in the freezer for flare day me to just heat up in the oven.
 Easy, quick meal sorted.

 I also enjoy simple salads and nutritious soups on flare days.
-I avoid sugar, caffeine and alcohol because these make me feel worse and contribute to my thyroid flares.
+I avoid sugar, caffeine and alcohol because these tend to make me feel worse.
 I’ll instead fill up my water bottle with water and sip all day long to remain hydrated.

 2. Review Supplements

-I will add in extra Vitamin C, Selenium, Zinc etc. for a day or two if I’m in a flare, in order to support my immune system and body overall.
+I will add in extra Vitamin C and Zinc for a day or two if I’m in a flare, in order to support my immune system and body overall.

 Read more about certain supplements and their benefits here.